TAP-GGC/ball-is-life/README.md

     Daniel Redder

 # Installation/setup
--A Sphero
+*A Sphero
--A device (laptop/tablet/phone) with bluetooth connectivity
+*A device (laptop/tablet/phone) with bluetooth connectivity
--A obstacle course
+*A obstacle course
 # Usage
--Connect the Sphero robot with the device in order to move it.
+*Connect the Sphero robot with the device in order to move it.
--Using the Sphero edu coding enviorment, build a program with block code.
+*Using the Sphero edu coding enviorment, build a program with block code.
--execute the program to see the Sphero move.
+*execute the program to see the Sphero move.
 # Publications
 CCSC SE poster presentation October 25th Auburn, AL